 Cypriot Red Polished Ware Jug

-An ancient Cypriot Red Polished Ware spouted jug with a single handle at the neck, the surface incised with zig-zag and parallel geometric designs filled in with white lime.
+An ancient Cypriot Red Polished Ware spouted jug with a single handle and lug at the neck, the surface incised with zig-zag and parallel geometric designs filled in with white lime.

 Early Cypriot III; Red Polished Ware.